PWRFLcreative/Lightwork/README.md

 ## Requirements

 **Libraries:**
-All available from the Sketch>Import Library>Add Library dialog in the Processing IDE:

 **PixelPusher, OpenCV, ControlP5**
+All available from the Sketch>Import Library>Add Library dialog in the Processing IDE.

+**Software**
+Tested and developed in OSX 10.12 and Windows 10, may not behave well in other operating systems.

+1440x900 or higher resolution recommended.

+**A Webcam**
 We recommend, and have built this using the Logitech C920 webcam.
 It's cheap, is tripod mount compatible, and generally provides high quality capture.

-Tested and developed in OSX 10.12 and Windows 10, may not behave well in other operating systems.

-1440x900 or higher resolution recommended.
+**Hardware**
 PixelPusher, Fadecandy or Artnet controller and individually addressable LEDs.

 **PixelPusher setup reference:**